samshadwell/TrumpScript/README.md

 * TrumpScript boycotts OS X and all Apple products  until such time as Apple gives cellphone info to authorities regarding radical Islamic terrorist couple from Cal.
 * The language is completely case insensitive.
 * If the running computer is from China, TrumpScript will not compile.
 We don't want them stealing our American technological secrets.
-* By constructing a wall (providing the -Wall flag), TrumpScript will refuse to run on machines with Mexican locales
+* By constructing a wall (providing the --Wall flag), TrumpScript will refuse to run on machines with Mexican locales
 * Warns you if you have any Communists masquerading as legitimate "SSL Certificates" from China on your system.
 * Won't run in root mode because America doesn't need your help being great.
 Trump is all we need.
 * Easy to type with small hands

+If you find you can't get any TrumpScript to run on your computer (probably because we disallow the two most popular operating systems), you can specify the `--shut_up` flag to let the interpreter know you just want your code to run, damn it.

 ## Grammar
 The grammar of the language is fairly convoluted, but here's a taste of the enlightened decisions we've made.